maticnetwork/zkevm-docs/docs/zknode/overview.md

 id: zknode-overview
 title: zkNode
 sidebar_label: zkNode
-description: Detailed overview of zkNode and its setup for Polygon zkEVM.
+description: zkNode is a client that the Polygon zkEVM network requires to implement the synchronization and govern the roles of the participants (Sequencers or Aggregators).
 keywords:
-  - docs
-  - zk rollups
   - polygon
-  - hermez
   - zkEVM
   - zkNode
+  - sequencer
+  - aggregator
+  - RPC
 ---

 A zkNode is the software needed to run a zkEVM node.
 It is a client that the network requires to implement the synchronization and govern the roles of the participants (Sequencers or Aggregators).
 Polygon zkEVM participants will choose how they participate: